pfalcon/awesome-program-analysis/README.md

 * Preston Briggs
 * [Sebastian Hack](http://compilers.cs.uni-saarland.de/people/hack/), thesis: 2006 "Register Allocation for Programs in SSA Form"
 * [Florent Bouchez], thesis: 2009 "A Study of Spilling and Coalescing in Register Allocation as Two Separate Phases"
+* [Benoit Boissinot](https://bboissin.appspot.com/), thesis: 2010 "Towards an SSA based compiler back-end: some interesting properties of SSA and its extensions"

 Intermediate Representation Forms/Types
 =======================================